maphew/zadam-trilium-wiki/Images.md

 Trilium supports storing and displaying images.
 Supported formats are JPEG, PNG and GIF.

 Image is actually type of [[note|Tree concepts#note]] placed into the note tree.
-It's reference can be copied into text note so it is displayed in the text itself.
+It's reference can be copied into text note, so it is displayed in the text itself.

 ## Uploading images
 To add image to the note, simply drag it from file explorer onto the note editor inside Trilium and image will be uploaded.